Women's Forum for the Economy & Society: Strategic Committee

 Strategic Partners include AXA, Bayer, BNP Paribas, and Publicis Groupe.

 Global Partners

 Global Partners of the Women's Forum include Accenture, Bouygues, Johnson & Johnson and Lenovo.

 Editorial Partners

-Décisions Durables, Linkedin, The New York Times, and The Wall Street Journal are the editorial partners of the Women's Forum.
+Décisions Durables, LinkedIn, The New York Times, and The Wall Street Journal are the editorial partners of the Women's Forum.

 Initiatives

 The Women's Forum has initiated a range of initiatives to support women around the globe.

 Daring Circles

-Daring Circles are workgroups that build on existing research compiled in time by the Women's Forum.
+Daring Circles are workgroups that build on existing research compiled by the Women's Forum.
 They draw on the collaborative expertise of its partners to reveal innovative views and insights, and generate positive societal and economic outcomes.

-Each program consists of a combination of strategic members, global partners, knowledge partners sourcing content and institutional partners with relevant policy influence and expertise.
+Each program consists of a combination of strategic members, global partners, knowledge partners sourcing content, and institutional partners with relevant policy influence and expertise.
 The Daring Circles aim to generate evidence-based insights and drive tangible action among members and beyond.

-The Women's Forum launched Daring Circles 5 key areas:
+The Women's Forum launched Daring Circles five key areas: